zanbaldwin/bpi-test/README.md

 - This application is fault-tolerant, it will ignore any input character that is not 1 or 0.
 - Couldn't think of a better name for the application than _automata_.
+- I could have written a state machine from scratch, but doing that in the real-world when a perfectly fine open-source solution already exists is just a waste of developer hours that could be better spent on the next ticket.

 ## Prerequisites